sounddrill31/crave_aosp_builder/README.md

 ## Prerequisites
 foss.crave.io account

+This workflow assumes you know basics of android building and github actions.
+Please read the Readme thoroughly before asking questions.

 ## Setup Instructions
 - Download crave.conf from API Keys of foss.crave.io dashboard
-- Fork this repo(please avoid importing it, it hurts fork stats and makes it harder for you to update the repo to the latest version)
+- Fork this repo(please avoid importing it via the import menu or manually copying the workflow file.
+This hurts fork stats and makes it harder for you to update the repo to the latest version)
 - Go to (repo) Settings -> Security -> Secrets and Variables -> Actions
 - Copy your username and authentication token from crave.conf
 ![Repository Secrets](assets/cravetoken.png)